How can I prepare my child for entering Key Stage 2?

 So how can you help your child prepare for Key Stage 2?

 Prepare them for homework

-If your child's school introduces homework at Key Stage 2, it is a good idea to make sure your child is well-prepared to deal with the extra work.
+If your child's school introduces homework at Key Stage 2, it is a good idea to make sure your child is well-prepared to manage the extra work.

-The idea of doing schoolwork at home can be quite stressful for a child, so sit down with them at first to help them through it, and establish a regular homework time so it becomes routine.
+The idea of doing schoolwork at home can become a stressful task, so sit down with them at first to help them through it, and establish a regular homework time so it becomes routine.

 Get them used to tests

-Key Stage 2 will be the second time that your child will be tested under proper exam conditions, the first time being in Year 2.
-Year 6 SATs may create more pressure for your child, as they may need certain results to get into their secondary school of choice.
+Key Stage 2 will be the second time that your child will be tested in exam conditions, the first time being in Year 2.
+Year 6 SATs may create more pressure for your child, since they may need certain results to get into their secondary school of choice.

 So to prepare your child for sitting their SATs in Year 6, make sure they are accustomed to answering questions in silent exam conditions.

 Your child's school is likely to do this in the run-up to the SATs too, but it always helps to make sure they are as comfortable as possible when they take their SATs.

 Making the transition to Key Stage 2 is a big leap for children, ensure they know how well they are doing by giving them plenty of encouragement.